|

 Midori Sour that the character Stan

-(Chuck Bunting) drinks really did taste awful.
-It was made out of
+(Chuck Bunting) drinks really did taste

 peppermint extract. |